soundanalogous/yunBreakout/README.md

     to the name or IP address of your Yun.

     Serve the file from a local webserver.
-You should be able to interact with you're Yun.
+You should be able to interact with your Yun.
 Note that at this time only a single client can reliably connect to a single Yun.
 If you uncomment line 29 of breakout/server.py you can establish a 2 client websocket connections to a single Yun.
 However any more than 2 greatly diminishes performance.
 I'm looking into the cause of this.